-Though she was far from Martha Stewart, I still remember with enormous fondness the gifts she made for everyone every Christmas.
+She was far from Martha Stewart, but I still have enormous fondness for the gifts she made for everyone every Christmas.

 We’d all arrive for Christmas Day dinner to find a long line of red cotton stockings labeled in permanent marker with our names.
 Inside, she’d stuff hard candies, oranges and shell-on nuts.

 Additionally, each holiday brought a new round of grandma’s famous name cookies.
 She’d bake everyone in the family a rock-hard cookie as big as your open hand and frost it with something like sugary plaster.
 Every cookie was iced in grandma’s shaky hand with flowers, decorations and your very own name.

 She individually wrapped the cookies in plastic, slipped each inside one of the margarine boxes she’d saved up throughout the year (nothing went to waste in that house), and stacked them in the freezer for presentation on Christmas Day.

 My cousin and I were kids, so we’d spend hours gnawing happily at the edges.
 I have a feeling my aunts and uncles saved their name cookies to toss out at the soonest private opportunity.

 We all had good fun at the expense of grandma’s cooking, but truthfully, grandma died soon after my senior prom in high school, and I still miss those awful cookies.

 I adored name cookies not for their flavor, but for the feeling of love and individual recognition they gave me each holiday season.
 Even in a shack filled with smoke, tension and far too many people, I was remembered.
 I was known.